HAPiWEC/HAPiGYM_docs/Pages/1-Quick-Start.md

 When you use the `build_model` method, selected parts of package (i.e. the files hidden away in the Matlab add-ons folder) are copied to the new project strucutre. **You should keep the filenames and folder structure unchanged going forward**; this is because the main simulation references components in these folders.
 You'll still have well-defined areas that you can build your own code and Simulink models.

 You will notice an additional file called `meta.mat` is generated during the build process, along with a number of (nested) folders named `Previous_versions` containing time/version-stamped copies of most files.
-These are created to support the **upgrade process**, which is described below.
+These are created to support the **upgrade process**, which is described in the [Toolbox Updates page](https://github.com/HAPiWEC/HAPiGYM_docs/blob/main/Pages/3-Toolbox-updates.md).

-### Initialisation:
+### Initialisation
 When you run the `Sandbox.slx` simulation, the first thing that happens is that the `Initialisation.m` file is run.
 This is buried away in Simulink under `Modelling>Model Settings> Model Properties>Callbacks>PreloadFcn`.
 Simulink looks for this file in the current folder, so it is important that you are in the current folder when running the simulation.
 The Initialisation routine lets the user choose settings for that run.
 These are implemented by creating variables in the workspace which are referenced by the simulation.
 Some of these workspace variables are objects which are created by calling methods that are defined in the toolbox. `Initialisation.m` is populated with defaults so you can use it straight out-of-the-box.

 ### Simulation